ChrisDuffley/stationPlaylist/addoninternals.md

 In app modules for Creator, Remote VT, and Track Tool, the constructor will call splconfig.openConfig to perform the above activity.
 When the app module terminates (see below), splconfig.closeConfig will be called to unregister the component that is being terminated, and if no SPL components are active, add-on settings will be gone from memory.

+#### Changes introduced in 25.11 to support Remote Studio

+As noted above, Studio and Remote Studio share vairous components, including some features and commands.
+As a reuslt, the base Studio app module covers parts of Remote Studio app module, with the latter customizing the base app module.

+The biggest change introduced in 25.11 is selective API initialization.
+Because Remote Studio does not use the same Studio API as original (local) Studio, Studio app module was edited to answer "yes" when asked about requiring Studio API ("no" for Remote Studio)).
+This means window handle finder for Studio API will not be run when NVDA notices Remote Studio is starting, and this behavior is defined in the original Studio app module, not Remote Studio app module.

 ### Life of the app module: events, commands and output

 Once the Studio app module is ready, you can then move to Studio window and perform activities such as: